Propellants and Primers: Chemistry, Classification, Manufacturing

 Propellants and primers are the two chemical systems inside a loaded cartridge that forensic examiners, ballisticians, and armourers must understand from first principles.
 Propellant type determines burn rate, gas volume, chamber pressure, and muzzle velocity.
 Primer type determines ignition reliability across temperature extremes, sensitivity to firing-pin energy, and the residue signature that a gunshot residue analyst later interprets under scanning electron microscopy.
 In cross-jurisdictional casework, knowing that a recovered cartridge was primed with a lead-free SINTOX compound rather than a conventional lead styphnate primer changes the entire GSR interpretation, because the particle chemistry and morphology differ substantially.

 Manufacturing provenance gives forensic examiners a second layer of information.
-The Indian Ordnance Factory at Khadki produces 7.62x39mm and other military-specification cartridges with distinctive headstamp codes.
+The Indian Ordnance Factory at Khadki produces 7.62x39mm and other military-specification cartridges with distinctive headstamp codes, details covered in calibre systems and headstamp identification.
 The US Army's Lake City Army Ammunition Plant in Independence, Missouri, headstamps its rounds "LC" and has produced billions of 5.56x45mm NATO and 7.62x51mm NATO cartridges since 1941.
 The French facility at ST (Société Française de Munitions, Saint-Chamas / Le Mans) supplies NATO standard cartridges to French and allied military users.
-Reading a headstamp, understanding the propellant likely loaded under that specification, and knowing whether that formulation uses a Berdan or Boxer primer are not academic exercises: they are the foundation of any competent firearms-evidence interpretation.
+Reading a headstamp, understanding the propellant specification, and knowing whether the primer is Berdan or Boxer are the foundation of firearms-evidence interpretation.

 The combustion characteristics of black powder are relevant to forensic reconstruction in specific contexts.
 Black powder burns at a relatively slow, deflagrating rate compared to high explosives but far more energetically than smokeless powder in open air.
 Its burn rate is sensitive to particle size: coarser grades (Fg, FFg, FFFg, FFFFg) are used in different applications from cannon to pistol to priming pans, and this granulation system is still in use in reproduction firearms and muzzle-loading competition shooting.
 In India, the Arms Act 1959 and Arms Rules 2016 regulate black powder possession alongside firearms; unlicensed manufacture of country-made (katta) firearms often uses improvised black-powder-like mixtures, and the residue chemistry of these improvised propellants differs meaningfully from commercial smokeless powder.
 In the US, black powder is regulated as an explosive by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) under 18 U.S.C. § 841 et seq., and its purchase in quantities above 5 pounds triggers federal recordkeeping requirements.
 The UK's Explosives Regulations 2014 similarly require an explosives certificate for acquisition or storage.